People

 Gordon Stokes

-- Honorary Visiting Research Associate
+Honorary Research Associate

-Gordon Stokes has worked in transport research for 30 years.
-After researching time-geographic indicators of accessibility for different social groups in the University of Reading he worked on the Tyne and Wear Metro Impact Study and walking as a mode of transport at the Transport and Road Research Laboratory in Crowthorne.
+After researching time-geographic indicators of accessibility for different social groups in the University of Reading in the 1970s he worked on the Tyne and Wear Metro Impact Study and walking as a mode of transport at the Transport and Road Research Laboratory in Crowthorne.
 Between 1986 and 1995 he worked at Transport Studies Unit in Oxford (when it was in Bevington Road) on a range of areas including analysis of household travel panel surveys, the effects of bus deregulation, attachment to the car and car dependence, and forecasting travel demand in rural areas.

 He became a Research Associate with TSU in early 2009.
+He is an active member of the organising committee of the Transport Statistics Users Group.

 Current Research

-Analysis of National Travel Survey data studying equity issues as part of the UKTRC social impacts and social equity issues in transport series of framing seminars.
+- Equity issues in travel behaviour - Analysis of National Travel Survey data studying equity issues as part of the UKTRC social impacts and social equity issues in transport series of framing seminars.
 Analysis of changes in travel behaviour of different groups of people (by age, income, area of residence and suchlike) to investigate the nature of recent lack of growth in car use.

-Selected Publications
+Publications

 - Stokes, G. (2011) Transport poverty - what is it, can we measure it and what should we do about it?
 Paper to Transport Practitioners Meeting, Liverpool.
 PTRC Education and Research Services Ltd.